 The Group's policy requires the AIFM and the Directors to evaluate the information about these financial assets on a fair value basis together with other related financial information.
 Changes in fair value of financial assets at FVTPL are recorded in profit or loss in the Consolidated Statement of Comprehensive Income.
+Transaction costs on initial recognition of financial assets at FVTPL are expensed in profit or loss.

-Amortised cost
+(b) Amortised cost